 How do I buy shares in a company?

 In the pre-Internet era, the only way to buy or sell shares was by hiring a full-service stockbroker, which could be expensive and time-consuming.
-Today, investors can buy and sell shares themselves through online trading platforms with the click of a button.
+Today, investors can buy and sell shares on their own through online trading platforms with the click of a button.

 Using an online platform is far cheaper for individual investors than using full-service brokers.
 When you buy shares online, you’ll pay a trading fee for each transaction, which typically ranges from 0.08% to 0.28% of the transaction amount.